fokot/battleships/README.md

 ![](game.png)

-I wanted to bring the game to life with stack.
-It works somehow but is a little broken.
-The game is a little broken after such a long time
+I found the game after several years and wanted it to bring the game to life with stack.
+It works but is buggy

 Install gtk and stack first.
 On mac do